Herbert Wertheim: Florida International University

 In May 2009, the Dr. Herbert and Nicole Wertheim Family Foundation made a $20 million contribution which becomes $40 million with state matching funds to establish multiple endowments including eight endowed chairs for the Medical College.
-In June 2009, the FIU Board of Trustees named the new college the Herbert Wertheim College of Medicine in his honor and named him Founding Chairman of the College of Medicine and Trustee Emeritus of the University.
+In June 2009, the FIU Board of Trustees named the new college the Herbert Wertheim College of Medicine in his honor and named him Founding Chairman of the College of Medicine and Trustee Emeritus of the university.

-Wertheim and his wife Nicole have enabled gifts of millions of dollars to the University's music, theater, dance, and business educational programs.
-These include the 585-seat Concert Hall and a 300-seat mainstage theatre at the Herbert and Nicole Wertheim Performing Arts Center (WPAC) at FIU.
+A 300-seat mainstage theatre at FIU was named the Herbert and Nicole Wertheim Performing Arts Center (WPAC).
 In September 2013, FIU named the Nicole Wertheim College of Nursing and Health Sciences in honor of Wertheim's wife Nicole.

-University of Florida
+Other universities

 In October 2015, the University of Florida announced the naming of the Herbert Wertheim College of Engineering in honor of the Wertheim Family Foundation's gift of $50 million, which will, among other things, fund an 80,000 sq.ft.
 Engineering Innovation building and foster collaboration between the University of Florida and Florida International University.
 In October 2022, he donated $100 million to the University of Florida Health's Scripps Institute, and it was renamed The Herbert Wertheim UF Scripps Institute for Biomedical Innovation & Technology.

-University of California San Diego

-In 2018, the Herbert and Nicole Wertheim Family Foundation made a $25 million donation to the University of California San Diego to establish a school of public health.
+In 2018, the Herbert and Nicole Wertheim Family Foundation made a $25 million donation to the University of California, San Diego to establish a school of public health.
 As a result, The Herbert Wertheim School of Public Health and Human Longevity Science was founded in 2019.

-University of California Berkeley

 In January 2022, the UC Berkeley School of Optometry was renamed the Herbert Wertheim School of Optometry and Vision Science in recognition of a gift of $50 million from Dr. Herbert Wertheim.

+In December 2025, the Florida State University College of Business was renamed the Wertheim College of Business after a $65 million philanthropic investment from Wertheim.